Find work and save searches

 - Tasks at risk—Search for tasks with a “high priority” Custom Field due today or tomorrow.
 Great for project managers to keep up momentum across projects.

 - Blocked approvals—Search for tasks with a "ready for review" Custom Field and provide feedback for assignees to unblock work waiting on their approval.

 - Work I’ve completed this quarter—Search for tasks assigned to you that were completed in a specific date range.
 Great for anyone to see their contributions for a review or to keep their resume updated.

 How you track your work in Asana is up to you, but there are ways to make it more easily searchable so anyone can get complete, organized results.

 - Give all tasks due dates, assignees, and put them in projects.
-This makes it much easier to narrow down your search.
+This makes it much easier to narrow down your search with specific criteria.

-- Use custom fields to categorize tasks in projects by certain criteria.
+- Use Custom Fields to categorize tasks within projects by certain criteria.
 You can also use Custom Fields as search criteria.